How to remove pages and images from Google sitelinks

-Okay, you’ve built a beautiful website and worked hard to build SEO-friendly content and pages.
-One day, you go to Google and search for your website and you’re HORRIFIED.
+Okay, you’ve invested in a beautiful website and worked hard to build SEO-friendly content and pages.
+One day, you go to Google, search for your website and you’re HORRIFIED.
 Some random page or image on your website is showing up as a sitelink in the Google search result.
 What do you do?!

 What are sitelinks?

 Sitelinks are the links that Google displays within Google search results under your main site link.
-For example, these are the sitelinks that are currently shown for Zainatain.
-I’m overall pleased with the pages that Google is displaying, but there’s really no reason that my Privacy Policy should be showing.
-It’s important and it should be available, but it shouldn’t be front and center on Google.
+For example, these are the sitelinks that were shown for Zainatain after first launching the site.
+I was overall pleased with the pages that Google was displaying, but there is really no reason that our Privacy Policy should be showing.
+It’s important and should be available for visitors, but it shouldn’t be front and center on Google.

 Sitelinks are links to pages or media on your website that Google automatically generates based on what they think prospective site visitors would be interested in.
-Because these links are generated by Google, we have no direct control over what displays and how it displays; however, we do have the ability to block links from being found by Googled and therefore the ability to “remove” sitelinks.
-You can read more about what a sitelink is from Google.
+Because these links are generated by Google, we have no direct control over what displays and how it displays.

 Removing sitelinks for WordPress websites